Phala-Network/phala-wiki-next/content/en-us/general/phala-network/phat-contract-fee.md

 ## How to pay for the computing services

-This section is related to the Second Layer and consists of 2 parts: query tokenomics and transaction tokenomics.
+This section consists of 2 parts: query tokenomics and transaction tokenomics.
+It applies to all the public good clusters that are managed by Phala team.
+In the future, users will be allowed to create their own clusters and define their own rules.

 > Every contract must have some stake

 ### Query tokenomics

-Phat Contract utilizes a very ‘simple’ tokenomics for queries (not considering on-chain tx since it’s trivial).
+Phat Contract utilizes a very simple tokenomics for queries.
 The rules can be summarized below:

 - The share of computing power a contract receives on each worker equals to the stake’s share of that in the cluster;
 - Anyone can stake to any contract;